pktgen/fgen/README.md

-# FGEN - Cloud Native Data Plane
+# FGEN - Frame Generator

 ## Overview

-Cloud Native Data Plane (FGEN) is a collection of userspace libraries for accelerating packet processing for cloud applications.
+Frame Generator (FGEN) is a collection of userspace libraries for accelerating packet processing for cloud applications.
 It aims to provide better performance than that of standard network socket interfaces by taking advantage of platform technologies such as Intel(R) AVX-512, Intel(R) DSA, CLDEMOTE, etc. The I/O layer is primarily built on AF_XDP, an interface that